Aldaviva/local-ipv4-address/README.md

 Get the local network IPv4 address of the current computer based on the default gateway.

-All of the other Node.js modules I found picked the address of the first or a random external interface from `os.networkInterfaces()`, or did a reverse DNS lookup on the hostname.
-What if I have some loopback interfaces, VMware virtual interfaces, an OpenVPN connection, wifi, and an ethernet cable all connected?
-I sure don't want to tell some LAN user to access my web server at `127.0.1.1`.
+All of the other Node.js modules I found picked the address of the first or a random external interface from `os.networkInterfaces()` or performed a DNS lookup on the hostname.
+What if I have VMware virtual interfaces, an OpenVPN connection, wifi, an ethernet cable, and some loopback interfaces with convincing-looking hosts entries all connected?

-Under the hood, it just executes `route.exe`, `netstat`, or `ifconfig` and parses the output with regular expressions.
+Under the hood, it just executes `route.exe` or `netstat` and parses the output with regular expressions.

 ## Installation